Kylep342/debtonate/README.md

 Tasks to do:
  - <s>enhance the "table" view</s> replace with a true pivot interface that allows for comparison (could be good for "refinancing")

+#### Refinancing

+Design:

+Refinancing will encapsulated as 'scenarios'.
+A scenario will be as follows:
+ - A list of loan IDs (need to make sure deleting/loading/changing IDs does not impact [Weakness - this is the first external dependency on loan references])
+ - A 'shadow' Loan object computing the interest paid at new terms
+ - Any associated fees/premiums paid to refinance (optional)